Quantum K-theory of Incidence Varieties: Preliminaries

 \subsubsection{Stable Maps to Flag Varieties}

 We are mainly interested in the case where \(g=0\) and \(X\) is a flag variety \(G/P\) defined by a complex connected semisimple linear algebraic group \(G\) and a parabolic subgroup \(P\).
 Schubert varieties in \(X\) are orbit closures for the action of a Borel subgroup \(B\subseteq G\).
+We write \(B^-\) for the Borel subgroup conjugate to \(B\) by the longest Weyl group element.

 Let \(X_1,\dots,X_l\) be Schubert varieties in \(X\) with \(l\leq 3\) (not necessarily in general position).
 We will be concerned with When \(X_1\) is \(B\)-stable and \(X_2\) is \(B^-\)-stable, \(M_d(X_1,X_2)\) is either empty or unirational \cite[Proposition 3.2]{Buch2013}.
 We will also work with the degree \(d\) curve neighborhood of \(X_1\) i.e., the closure of the union of degree \(d\) rational curves (images of degree \(d\) maps from \(\P^1\)) in \(X\) that meet \(X_1\), and which is the closure of the union of degree \(d\) rational curves in \(X\) connecting \(X_1\) and \(X_2\).